 Sales engagement platforms (SEPs) provide a single interface for sales departments to plan, optimize, and execute interactions with prospective buyers and then deliver services throughout the customer lifecycle.
 SEPs distinguish themselves from previous generations of sales technologies by focusing on improving the overall quality of sales interactions and the actions taken to convert prospective customers and retain permanent customers.

-Comprehensive sales and marketing all-in-one solutions powered by artificial intelligence (AI) and machine learning (ML) methods are driving the demand for SEPs.
-Traditional sales tools are unable to provide efficient personalized solutions at scale, and the loss in productivity that comes from moving and maneuvering between different marketing technologies are, similarly, drivers of this growing market.
-As such, improving return on investment (ROI) through increased conversion rates and elevated customer lifetime value is a key value proposition for SEP adoption.
+Powered by artificial intelligence (AI) and machine learning (ML), platforms which specialize in different stages of the sales journey as well as comprehensive all-in-one sales and marketing solutions, are driving the demand for SEPs.
+Traditional sales tools are unable to provide efficient personalized solutions at scale, while the improved return on investment (ROI) through increased conversion rates and elevated customer lifetime value is a key value proposition for SEP adoption.

 An increase in digitalization has led to a shift in sales strategies toward automation and omni channel touch points—boosting demand for sales engagement platforms (SEPs).

-Leading disruptors Outreach and SalesLoft have raised large funding rounds at unicorn valuations since the pandemic, reflecting ongoing traction for SEPs despite economic headwinds.
+Leading disruptors Lusha, MindTickle and People.ai have raised large funding rounds at unicorn valuations since the pandemic, reflecting ongoing traction for SEPs despite economic headwinds.

-Leading disruptors in the sales engagement platform (SEP) space offer unified solutions for tools and services ranging from personalized content for account based marketing, customer relationship management (CRM) automation, and guided sales tactics for sales representatives.
+Leading disruptors in the sales engagement platform (SEP) space either specialize in a particular aspect of the sales journey or provide an integrated offering, providing a collection of tools and services ranging from personalized content for account based marketing, customer relationship management (CRM) automation, conversational intelligence, coaching and guided sales tactics for sales representatives.

 The industry is led by a handful of established players working on artificial intelligence-based (AI-based) solutions for customer insights and execution of sales playbooks.
-Outreach is out in front of a pack of well-funded disruptors with USD 489 million funding raised to date.
-Other notable disruptors including Salesloft, People.ai and Affinity have also crossed the USD 100 million fundraising mark.
+Publicly traded ZoomInfo has a valuation of USD 8.2 billion (June 2020), and leads the pack of well funded disruptors we have identified, which also includes Salesloft, Clari, Outreach, Mindtickle and People.ai which as of end 2021 have also crossed the USD 200 million fundraising mark.

 A majority of incumbents in the sales engagement platform (SEP) space are traditional customer relationship management (CRM) providers who have been able to either adopt rudimentary in-house artificial intelligence (AI) solutions or provide standalone sales software through acquiring startups who provide more complex, tech-enabled solutions.